The 20 Best Paramyotonia Congenita Doctors Near Me in Maryland, US

 English

-Vinay Chaudhry is a Neurologist in Baltimore, Maryland.
+Vinay Chaudhry is a Neurologist practicing medicine in Baltimore, Maryland.
 Dr. Chaudhry is rated as an Advanced provider by MediFind in the treatment of Paramyotonia Congenita.
-His top areas of expertise are Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Myasthenia Gravis, Spinal and Bulbar Muscular Atrophy, Spinal Muscular Atrophy Type 3, and Advanced Bronchoscopy.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Myasthenia Gravis, Spinal and Bulbar Muscular Atrophy, Spinal Muscular Atrophy Type 3, and Advanced Bronchoscopy.

 Advanced in Paramyotonia Congenita